iron-io/docs/worker/reference/environment/index.md

 ## Pre-installed Code Libraries (language-specific)
 IronWorker supports a handful of pre-installed code libraries specifically around certain languages.

-We recommend, however, that you design your workers to be environment independent.
-In other words, you recommend that you upload (or merge) all language-specific code libraries (such as Ruby gems or Python packages) that your workers as part of the code package.
-We don't recommend relying on these language libraries because they may change or new versions may be added creating conflicts with your workers.
-We provide them as a convenience to help users get started but production workers should strive to isolate their environments as much as possible.
+Your workers should be designed to be as independent of the environment as possible.
+In other words, you should look to upload or merge all language-specific libraries -- Ruby gems, Python and PHP modules, etc. -- that your workers need as part of your worker code package.
+Try to avoid relying on the pre-installed libraries listed below as much as possible because they could change or be updated with new versions, creating a potential source of conflicts.

 {% include language-switcher.html %}
 <div class="ruby">